paritytech/polkadot/roadmap/implementors-guide/guide.md

 The Statement Distribution Subsystem is responsible for distributing statements about seconded candidates between validators.

-The Statement Distribution subsystem sends statements to peer nodes and detects double-voting by validators.
-When validators conflict with each other, the **Misbehavior Arbitration** system is notified.
+#### Protocol

+`ProtocolId`: `b"stmd"`

+Input:
+  - NetworkBridgeUpdate(update)

+Output:
+  - NetworkBridge::RegisterEventProducer(`ProtocolId`)
+  - NetworkBridge::SendMessage(`[PeerId]`, `ProtocolId`, `Bytes`)
+  - NetworkBridge::ReportPeer(PeerId, cost_or_benefit)

+#### Functionality

+Implemented as a gossip protocol.
+Register a network event producer on startup.
+Handle updates to our view and peers' views.

 Statement Distribution is the only backing module subsystem which has any notion of peer nodes, who are any full nodes on the network.
-Validators will also act as peer nodes
+Validators will also act as peer nodes.

 It is responsible for signing statements that we have generated and forwarding them, and for detecting a variety of Validator misbehaviors for reporting to Misbehavior Arbitration.
 During the Backing stage of the inclusion pipeline, it's the main point of contact with peer nodes, who distribute statements by validators.
 On receiving a signed statement from a peer, assuming the peer receipt state machine is in an appropriate state, it sends the Candidate Receipt to the Candidate Backing subsystem to handle the validator's statement.

+Track equivocating validators and stop accepting information from them.
+Forward double-vote proofs to the double-vote reporting system.
+Establish a data-dependency order:
+  - In order to receive a `Seconded` message we have the on corresponding chain head in our view
+  - In order to receive an `Invalid` or `Valid` message we must have received the corresponding `Seconded` message.

+And respect this data-dependency order from our peers by respecting their views.
+This subsystem is responsible for checking message signatures.

+The Statement Distribution subsystem sends statements to peer nodes and detects double-voting by validators.
+When validators conflict with each other or themselves, the **Misbehavior Arbitration** system is notified.

 #### Protocol